Today’s opening times

 A casement window is the standard and the oldest style of window in the UK.
 Hinged at the side (or the top) for opening, usually with a single or pair of opening windows in one frame.
 Casement windows in white uPVC are the most economical style of window you can buy.

-The average price for a casement window can be anything from £600 up to £1,800.
+The average price to supply and install a new casement window can be anything from £700 up to £1,800.

 Sash windows